top of page

 ABOUT THE SIDE

-We meet for practice on Thursday evenings at Stoke Prior village hall (near Leominster), and we may also be seen performing at a pub near you on some Thursdays during the summer.
-In addition to practice nights, we are available for bookings for your events.
+We dance at fêtes, festivals, pubs, wassails and other community and private events.
+We meet for practice on Thursday evenings at Stoke Prior village hall (near Leominster), and we may also be seen performing at local pubs during the summer.

 As well as dressing in the Leominster colours, you'll also spot the 'Leominster Knot' on our outfits and in one of our dances!
 The intricate, medieval knot has passed down through the generations and can be seen in many aspects of town life, including its use at the regular Leominster Festivals.
 You can also see it at the top and bottom of each of our web pages!